rmorshea/pybooster/README.md

 it produces a `sqlite3.Connection`.
 Simarly, the signature of the dependant function `query_database` is inspected to see that it requires a `sqlite3.Connection`.
-At that point, when `query_database` is called it checks to see if there's a `sqlite3.Connection` provider in the current soltion and, if so, injects it into the function.
+At that point, when `query_database` is called it checks to see if there's a `sqlite3.Connection` provider in the current solution and, if so, injects it into the function.